Mt Garfield and the Town of Palisade, CO.

 When To Apply

-Consider submitting a draft application to GOCO staff no later than two weeks prior to the application due date for feedback and comments.
-Feel free to contact us at any point during the application process.
-We are happy to assist you.
+Consider submitting a draft application to GOCO staff no later than one month prior to the application due date for feedback and comments.
+Feel free to contact us at any point during the application process, we are happy to assist you.

 Contact Alex Castino at 303.226.4517.